Yuss76A/the-discussion-blog/README.md

 The navbar is designed to be simple and user-friendly.
 When a user is logged out, the left side displays the name of the forum, Discussion Room, which serves as a direct link to the home page.
 On the right side, there are links for Home, About Us, Login, and Register sections.
 This straightforward layout ensures easy navigation without any complex features, allowing users to quickly access key areas of the website.

+The navbar includes hover effects that enhance the user experience for all users, whether logged in or not.
+The title Discussion Room features a distinct hover effect that draws attention, while the links present in the navbar also have their own hover styles, providing clear visual feedback when users interact with the navigation elements.

 *Navbar Logged Out*<br>
 ![Navbar Logged Out](static/images/screenshots/loggedoutnavbar.png)